Follow TV Tropes

 • Secret Test of Character: In Episode 2, Alex is approached by someone from the Foreign Office, who claims to be trying to get rid of Blunt and asks Alex to help him by testifying that Blunt has forcibly recruited him for undercover work.
 When Alex is suspicious, the man warns him that "there might be other interested parties."
 On his way home, Alex is abducted and interrogated by a paramilitary team.
 Both are working for Blunt: the "Foreign Office" man is Smithers, a Department employee testing whether Alex will take an easy way out of the situation, while the team were testing his response to pressure.

-• Sexy Surfacing Shot: In episode three, Alex first meets Fiona Friend when he finds her at the mansion's swimming pool, and there is a shot of her climbing out of pool in her swimsuit, and it's clear Alex gets a bit Distracted by the Sexy, which she lampshades when she asks him if there aren't any girls where he's from.
+• Sexy Surfacing Shot: In episode three, Alex first meets Fiona Friend when she climbs out of a pool in her swimsuit.
+It's clear Alex gets a bit Distracted by the Sexy, which she lampshades when she asks him if there "aren't any girls where he's from".

 • Shield Surf: Alex escapes the school by using a modified ironing board to snowboard down the mountain.
 Kyra lampshades what a bonkers idea this is.